cesc1989/apuntes/Luna/Clinical_Dashboard/Postmortems/Test Paths for Download Patient data per Provider.md

 - Clinics
 - Practices

+The objective of this regression test is to make sure the requested download data is scoped correctly only to the provider in the Clinical Dashboard.

 ## Code

 These are the files covering this functionality.

-Although these all live in `backend` repository the functionality is provided by different sub-systems:
+Although these all live in `backend` repository the functionality is provided by two different sub-systems:

 - data generation: Clinical Dashboard
 - download URL email: Edge